doemser/use-wasd/README.md

 npm install use-wasd
 ```

-This hook returns an object containing the keys and combos states of being pressed on the keyboard.
+This hook returns an object with the keys and combos and their pressed state.

 ```js
 import useWASD from "use-wasd";